spot_img

 Bangladeshi national Mamun Hasan arrested for illegal stay, forced conversion and fraudulent marriage with Hindu woman in Dehradun

-A Bangladeshi national named Mamun Hasan was arrested in Dehradun, Uttarakhand, on charges of illegal stay, forging documents, and orchestrating the religious conversion and subsequent marriage of an Bharatiya Hindu woman, Reena Chauhan.
+A Bangladeshi national named Mamun Hasan was arrested in Dehradun, Uttarakhand, on charges of illegal stay, forging documents, and orchestrating the religious conversion and subsequent marriage of a Bharatiya Hindu woman, Reena Chauhan.
 The incident has raised significant legal and sociocultural concerns, prompting a comprehensive investigation by authorities.

 Background of the Incident